Dariusz-Piasecki/Dariusz-Piasecki/README.md

 <div align="center">

-### "Security is not a product, but a process." – Bruce Schneier
+*"Security is not a product, but a process."* — Bruce Schneier

+---

 *Thanks for visiting my profile!
 Feel free to explore my repositories and reach out if you'd like to collaborate on cybersecurity projects.*